jordannholmes/FinalProject/README.md

 The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for a user to find information pertaining to a component or trait of a specific plant species.
 For the purposes of this program, the input data is an eDNA / anacapa output table.

 ## Dependencies
-This program has two parts:
+This program has two parts, both of which can be run in Shell:
 1) Hoffman2
 2) R